 Common Cancer Myths and Misconceptions

-Certain popular ideas about how cancer starts and spreads—though scientifically unproven seem to make sense, especially when those ideas are rooted in old theories.
+Certain popular ideas about how cancer starts and spreads—though scientifically proven seem to make sense, especially when those ideas are rooted in old theories.
 But wrong ideas about cancer can lead to needless worry and even hinder good prevention and treatment decisions.
-This page provides the latest science-based information about some common cancer myths and misconceptions.
+This article provides the latest science-based information about some common cancer myths and misconceptions.

-Can cancer patient safely interact with children and others at home?
+Can I safely interact with children and others at home?